 In light of the literature, certain parameters are taken to understand the impact of culture on the employee's job performance.
-Poor employee and organizational performance may not be as a result of poor recruitment strategies and selection processes, lack of employee motivating strategies, management and leadership or any other employee well-being initiatives, but the failure of employees, supervisors and managers and organizational leaders to understand the profound effect that corporate culture has on employee as well as organizational performance (Omukaga, 2016) Hiring is the single most important lever for shifting company culture, because every employee creates artifacts, therefore, hire and retain the people who value what you value (Chales, 2017).

-a) Edgar Schein, (1992) Model for Organizational Culture.
+Poor employee and organizational performance may not be as a result of poor recruitment strategies and selection processes, lack of employee motivating strategies, poor management and leadership or any other employee well-being initiatives, but the failure of employees, supervisors and managers and organizational leaders to understand the profound effect that corporate culture has on employee as well as organizational performance (Omukaga, 2016) Hiring is the single most important lever for shifting company culture, because every employee creates artifacts, therefore, hire and retain the people who value what you value (Chales, 2017). a) ??dgar Schein, (1992) Structural model of culture indicating different levels of culture.